 Students who have not been accepted into the SISW through the admissions process may not take any INSW courses other than those noted in the qualifying requirements.
-The Department Head of Indigenous Education, Health and Social Work (DIEHSW) of which the SISW is part, may make exceptions upon written request.
+The SISW Program Chair, may make exceptions upon written request.
 Visiting students must go through the appropriate process to enroll in INSW courses.